Called to the Bar

 • Women's Law Association

-Caroline has been named in the Who’s Who Legal for Asset Recovery, in the Canadian Legal Lexpert Directory, and in Best Lawyers in Canada as a leading lawyer in Corporate and Commercial Litigation.
-She was selected as a Litigation Lawyer to Watch in Lexpert‘s 2014 US/Canada Cross-border Litigation Guide.
+She is consistently recognized as a leader in her field.
+Caroline has been listed in the Lexology Index for Asset Recovery, the Canadian Legal Lexpert Directory, and Best Lawyers in Canada for Corporate and Commercial Litigation.
+She was also named a Litigation Lawyer to Watch in Lexpert’s US/Canada Cross-border Litigation Guide, highlighting her prominence in complex, cross-border disputes.

 Experience